diku-dk/hpps-e2020-pub/material/6-l-2/README.md

     2. Execute kernel
     3. Copy from device.

 **Note: as mentioned, you might not be able to beat optimized CPU implementations, such as Numpy, with a straightforward OpenCL implementation.
-In that case, it really depends on the available hardware.**
+In that case, it really depends on the available hardware.
+You should however easily beat a pure Python implementation.**

 ## 1. Vector addition